| Title: | Vectorised Probability Distributions |

 The probability of success on each trial, |

-We recommend reading this documentation on https://pkg.mitchelloharawild.com/distributional/, where the math will render nicely.
+We recommend reading this documentation on pkgdown which renders math nicely. https://pkg.mitchelloharawild.com/distributional/reference/dist_bernoulli.html

 In the following, let be a Bernoulli random variable with parameter

-= .
-Some textbooks also define
+prob = .
+Some textbooks also define , or use

-instead of
+instead of .

 The Bernoulli probability distribution is widely used to model